magdesign/PocketVJ-Exhibition-Documentation/source/06_video.rst

     - For syncing you must have same conditions for every Pocket VJ, that means:

-        - Same output resolution, movie files with same length, framerate and bitrate.
-        (if you use different conditions, you might have to adjust the sync window by hand)
+    - Same output resolution, movie files with same length, framerate and bitrate (if you use different conditions, you might have to adjust the sync window by hand)

     - Sync has an accuracy of ±3fps (regular its between 0 and1 fps)